ros2/design/articles/101_build_tool.md

 ### Environment Setup

 A very important part beside the actual build of a package is the environment setup.
-For example, in order for a CMake project to discover a dependency using the CMake function `find_package`, the CMake module (e.g. `FindFoo.cmake`) or the CMake config file (e.g. `FooConfig.cmake`) for that dependency must either be in a path that CMake searches implicitly (e.g. `/usr/share/Foo/cmake`) or the location must be provided through the environment variable `CMAKE_PREFIX_PATH`.
+For example, in order for a CMake project to discover a dependency using the CMake function `find_package`, the CMake module (e.g. `FindFoo.cmake`) or the CMake config file (e.g. `FooConfig.cmake`) for that dependency must either be in a prefix that CMake searches implicitly (e.g. `/usr`) or the location must be provided through the environment variable `CMAKE_PREFIX_PATH` / `CMAKE_MODULE_PATH`.

 In addition to building a package on top of another package (using `find_package` in the case of CMake), you may need to adjust the environment in order to run an executable from a package.
 For example, when a package installs a shared library in a non-default location then the environment variable `LD_LIBRARY_PATH` (or `PATH` on Windows) needs to be extended to include the containing folder before trying to run executables that load that library at runtime.